 - You have realistic expectations and goals from the procedure

-- You are undergoing belt lipectomy for yourself and not for any other reason.
+- You are undergoing a belt lipectomy for yourself and not for any other reason.

 What are the benefits of a belt lipectomy procedure?

 Belt lipectomy has several benefits ranging from physical benefits like improved mobility to mental and psychological benefits such as increased confidence and improved self-worth.
 There are many more benefits to the procedure that have been listed below.

 Improved mental health